hapax/hapax.github.io/assets/minimal-networks.md

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>

+If we combine our geometric results from <a href="#sec-2-3">earlier</a> with our result about trees, we can constrain the layout of minimal networks even further.

 ## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>

 ## A. Fermat points* <a id="sec-A" name="sec-A"></a>